 - Practice knowledge and skills in a work environment.

-- Develop connections between goals, school studies, and career fields.
+- Develop connections between goals, school studies, and possible career fields.

 - Observe and participate with adults working in the field of career interest.

-- The Work Experience component out-of-school: 90-120 hours of volunteer work or job shadowing in the community in an area of interest.
+- The Work Experience component out-of-school: 90-120 hours of volunteer work or job shadowing in the community in an area of interest to the student.

 - Ongoing personal reflection: keeping a Journal and Summary of Hours.

-- Work Experience is timetabled as a Lunch-time block, Block L. You will meet with your teacher on a regular, flexible basis and complete a series of classroom assignments on topics such as: workplace safety, employee skills, resumé writing, and interview skills.
-During this time, you will also work with the teacher, to plan the work placement and make telephone calls with the teacher to set up your placement.
+- Work Experience is timetabled as a Lunch-time block.
+Students must meet with their teacher on a regular, flexible basis and complete a series of classroom assignments on topics such as: workplace safety, employability skills, résumé writing, and interview skills.
+During this time students will also work with the teacher, to plan the work placement and make telephone calls with the teacher to set up their placement.

 - Find answers to career questions.